bagder/uncurled/code.md

 (not if) such problems are reported.
 Also, be prepared that changes you thought nobody cared about or used will get some serious attention and get flamed badly once a security flaw is pointed out and gets handled by the public.
-This is not saying that you can't have processes and develop code to be more secure than others.
+This is not saying that you cannot have processes and develop code to be more secure than others.
 You can and you should.